mattaylor/objix/README.md

 o.max() // 3
 ```

-### Object.prototype.log(msg, type='log')
+### Object.prototype.log(msg, test, type='log')

 Prints a deep clone of `this` to the console together with a minute timestamp and an optional msg.
+If a test function is provided then the logging will be triggered if the the function returns truthy.
+The the test function should expect `this` as its argument.
 Alternative console methods such as 'trace', 'info', 'error' and 'debug' may also be specified.
 Returns `this`.

 ```javascript